PW-IDP/idp/README.md

+# What has been done so far
+- Monitoring using Prometheus, Grafana, Node-explorer & CAdvisor
+- api gateway
+- docker-swarm for deployment

+# What needs to be done
+- Loki for logging
+- Assure that you can create newer images based on BE & FE updates
+- rabbitMQ
+- pipeline CI/CD
 # Contents
 - Kong
 - Prometheus
 - docker-swarm file
 - scripts for running and removing containers

+# Ports
-## FE runs on port 3000
+- FE runs on port 3000
-## BE runs on port 8080
+- BE runs on port 8080
-## Kong routes traffic from localhost:8080 to localhost:8000
+- Kong routes traffic from localhost:8080 to localhost:8000
-## Prometheus was used for metrics monitoring
+- Prometheus was used for metrics monitoring, port=9090
+- Grafana runs on port 3001
+- CAdvisor runs on port 8081
+- Node-explorer runs on port 9100